 You know, an infant being kept comfortable is the essence of innocence, and it's a living, breathing human soul independently living on its own.

 I think that what people cannot lose sight of is the law of the land now is encapsulated in the decision Roe v.
+Wade, as controversial as it is.

-Wade, if if it ever and I don't see it being repealed anytime in the near future, all the fear-mongering that goes on during a Supreme Court nominee uh and posturing about Roe v.
+If it ever, and I don't see it being repealed anytime in the near future, all the fear-mongering that goes on during a Supreme Court nominee and posturing about Roe v.
+Wade, back alley abortions, it would immediately go back to the states.

-And you know, look at all the states.
+And, you know, look at all the states.

-Now Vermont is even worse than New York, and what they're proposing, or Virginia or Rhode Island or New Mexico or California.
+Now, Vermont is even worse than New York, and what they're proposing, or Virginia, or Rhode Island, or New Mexico, or California.

-So it's never it's not going to be outlawed.
+So it's never, it's not going to be outlawed.

-They are proposing in Virginia, Sean.
+They are proposing in Virginia.

 This is about infanticide.